JEdward7777/codex-reflection/README.md

 ## Accessing Settings

-To configure the Codex Reflection settings:
+Codex Reflection provides two ways to configure settings:

-1. **Open Settings**:
-   - **Keyboard Shortcut**: `Ctrl + ,` (Control + Comma)
-   - **Menu Navigation**: Go to `File` → `Preferences` → `Settings`
-   - **Command Palette**: Press `Ctrl + Shift + P`, type "Preferences: Open Settings", and press Enter

-2. **Find Codex Reflection Settings**:
-   - In the Settings UI, search for "codex-reflection" in the search box
-   - All extension-specific settings will be displayed
+### Settings Panel
+1. Click the mirror icon in the Activity Bar to open the Reflection panel
-   - Click on "Extensions" in the sidebar, then select "Codex-Reflection" to see all available settings
+2. Click on "Settings" in the tree view to open the settings interface

+### VSCode Settings
+1. Press `Ctrl + ,` to open VSCode settings
+2. Search for "codex-reflection" to find the extension settings

+Both methods access the same settings and sync automatically.

 ## Usage

 1. **Open a Translation Project**: Use Codex Editor to open or create a translation project

-2. **Configure Settings**: Set your OpenAI API key and optionally define verse ranges and translation objectives
+2. **Configure Settings**: Set your OpenAI API key and optionally define verse ranges and translation objectives using either the settings panel or VSCode settings

-3. **Open Reflection Panel**: Click the mirror icon in the Activity Bar (alongside Explorer, Run and Debug, etc.)
+3. **Open Reflection Panel**: Click the mirror icon in the Activity Bar

 4. **Start Reflection**: Click the play button next to "Start Reflection"